viperleed/viperleed/doc/content/basics/installation.rst

 #####

 First, using your distributions package-manager, update the package list and install the newest version of :term:`gfortran`.
-In this manual, we use ``apt-get``, the standard package-manager for Debian based distributions.\ [#]_
+In this manual, we use ``apt``, the standard package-manager for Debian based distributions.\ [#]_

 .. code-block:: console

-    $ sudo apt-get update
+    $ sudo apt update
-    $ sudo apt-get install gfortran -y
+    $ sudo apt install gfortran -y

-The compiler can be invoced with the ``gfortran`` command.
+The compiler can be invoked with the ``gfortran`` command.
-You can show the version and check if :term:`gfortran` was installed properly using:
+You can show the version and check if :term:`gfortran` was installed properly using

 .. code-block:: console

     $ gfortran --version

-In addition to :term:`gfortran`, we also need to install the :term:`BLAS` and :term:`LAPACK` libraries, as they are required for the :ref:`reference calculation section<ref-calc>`:
+In addition to :term:`gfortran`, you also need to install the :term:`BLAS` and :term:`LAPACK` libraries, as they are required for the :ref:`reference-calculation section<ref-calc>`

 .. code-block:: console

-    $ sudo apt-get install libblas-dev liblapack-dev
+    $ sudo apt install libblas-dev liblapack-dev

 Next install Open MPI (or alternatively another MPI implementation of your choosing) to make ``mpirun`` available:

 .. code-block:: console

-    $ sudo apt-get install openmpi-bin
+    $ sudo apt install openmpi-bin

 Finally, install the :term:`gfortran` MPI wrapper ``mpifort``:

 .. code-block:: console

-    $ sudo apt-get install libopenmpi-dev
+    $ sudo apt install libopenmpi-dev

 macOS